LithiumWaves/danganronpa-sillytavern/README.md

 Adds a menu based on the Monopad from **Danganronpa V3** with progression, trust tracking, truth-bullet parsing, gift/inventory systems, map navigation, and optional OpenRouter-powered generation.

+## Contributing & Contact:
+- To raise a bug, visit the Issues tab and [raise a new Issue](https://github.com/LithiumWaves/danganronpa-extension/issues/new).
+Please use Labels appropriately and accurately.
+- To raise a suggestion, visit the Issues tab and [raise a new Issue](https://github.com/LithiumWaves/danganronpa-extension/issues/new) and use the `idea` Label.
+- To contribute code, please seek permission from both `@lithiumwaves_` and `@jojicus` on Discord.
+- For copyright issues, please DM either of the above on Discord.

 ## Installation:
 1. Place this folder in:
    `scripts/extensions/third-party/danganronpa-extension`